JaedanC/pygui/README.md

 ## How are bindings created?

-Bindings are creating by reading the output of dear_binding's `cimgui.json` that contains information about the cimgui implementation.
+Bindings are creating by reading the output of dear_binding's `dcimgui.json` that contains information about the dcimgui implementation.
 This file is parsed and then used to create three files:

-1. `pxd`: (Located at `src/core/ccimgui.pxd`) This files contains all the 1 to 1 definitions that are defined inside `cimgui.h` (Located at `src/external/dear_bindings/generated/cimgui.h`) and any defined backends.
+1. `pxd`: (Located at `src/core/dcimgui.pxd`) This files contains all the 1 to 1 definitions that are defined inside `dcimgui.h` (Located at `src/external/dear_bindings/generated/dcimgui.h`) and any defined backends.
 This file does not need to be touched if the API changes.
 2. `pyx`: (Located at `src/core/core.pyx`) This file contains the generated cython that will be compiled.
 This file can be editted if you want, but new additions should instead be put inside `src/core/core_template.pyx`.
 More on this later.
 3. `pyi`: (Located at `src/pygui/__init__.pyi`) This file contains the cython function definitions so that intellisense on editors work correctly with pygui.
 Cython does not export any symbols so this file is required if you don't want squiggly lines everywhere in your editor, (and if you want comments!).

-The `src/core/core_template.pyx` is the file that should be editted if you want to change any implementation between python and cimgui.
+The `src/core/core_template.pyx` is the file that should be editted if you want to change any implementation between python and dcimgui.
 This file is the go-between, needing to marshall types between python and c. **Functions are disabled by default**, but then can be turned on by changing `active` to True.
 Example:

 Quick note on options: